Do you want to improve the quality of your life?

 - private assignments not within your agency

-- become a supervisor of other HHA’s and watch your salary increase
+- become a supervisor of others and watch your salary increase

 Your chances of earning more money or getting a promotion with your employer will be limited if you do not further your education and skill set.